discordsymphony/HTB-pterodactyl/pterodactyl.md

 - Added temporary PHP debugging via phpinfo()
 ```

-What immediately jumps out is Pterodactyl Panel v1.11.10, which will be the technology for the panel subdomain we just discovered and that PHP debugging has been enabled via phpinfo().
+What immediately jumps out is **Pterodactyl Panel v1.11.10**, which will be the technology for the panel subdomain we just discovered and that PHP debugging has been enabled via **phpinfo()**.
 First, let's search for exploits related to this version of Pterodactyl Panel:

 <img src="Images/02-Vulnerability-3.png" width="600">

-We discovered a CVE number.
-Research into this CVE presents us with the following exploit:
+We discovered **CVE-2025-49132**.
+Research into this presents us with the following exploit:

 <img src="Images/02-Vulnerability-2.png" width="600">